 The value of TEvaluate_CBD_SSB is defined in Table 8.5.5.2-1 for FR1.

-The value of TEvaluate_CBD_SSB is defined in Table 8.5.5.2-2 for FR2 with N=FFS.
+The value of TEvaluate_CBD_SSB is defined in Table 8.5.5.2-2 for FR2 with N=8.

-Where,

-- P=1/(1 – TSSB/MGRP), when in the monitored cell there are measurement gaps configured for intra-frequency, inter-frequency or inter-RAT measurements, which are overlapping with some but not all occasions of the SSB; and
+Editor’s Note: FFS whether N=1 need to be applied for SSB based candidate beam detection in FR2.

-- P=1 when in the monitored cell there are no measurement gaps overlapping with any occasion of the SSB.
+Editor’s Note: FFS whether longer evaluation period would be expected if SMTC occasions are overlapping with occasions of the SSB.

-[]
+[Longer evaluation period would be expected if the SSB is on the same OFDM symbols with RLM/BFD/BM-RS, or other CBD-RS, according to the measurement restrictions defined in section TBD.]